nmaekawa/hx-provision/README.rst

    ...

-To learn which playbooks are relevant for each project, see the wiki *** TODO link to wiki HERE ***.
+To learn which playbooks are relevant for each project, see the hxwiki_.

 ---eop